edgedb/edgedb/docs/datamodel/index.rst

 --------

 **DDL**
-  Under the hood, all schema modifications are the result of *data definition language* (DDL) commands.
-DDL is a set of lower-level, imperative commands analogous to SQL's ``CREATE TABLE``, ``ALTER COLUMN``, etc. It is the foundation on which EdgeDB's migration system is built.
+  EdgeDB provides a migration tool to synchronize a database's with the latest SDL files.
+Migrations consist of a sequence of *imperative* commands like ``CREATE TYPE``, ``ALTER PROPERTY``, etc. Collectively these commands are known as EdgeDB Data Definition Language (**DDL** for short).

   We recommend that most users use SDL and migrations when building applications.
-However, if you prefer SQL-style imperative schema modeling, you are free to use DDL directly; reference the :ref:`DDL docs <ref_eql_ddl>` to learn more.
+However, if you prefer SQL-style imperative schema modeling, you are free to use DDL directly; reference the :ref:`DDL Reference
+  <ref_eql_ddl>` to learn more.